nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 ---
-title: 'React Nx Tutorial - Part 1: Code Generation'
+title: 'React Tutorial - Part 1: Code Generation'
 description: In this tutorial you'll create a frontend-focused workspace with Nx.
 ---